treyhuculak/iFody-COSC-310-Project/HANDOVER_GUIDE.md

 - Seed login accounts are documented.
 - PayPal and email setup status is documented (configured or intentionally omitted).
 - Data backup/restore procedure is documented and tested.
+- Ollama model pulls successfully, and the chatbot responds to test messages.

 ## 7. Optional Non-Docker Run (Reference)
 If needed for debugging only: